its-pointless/gcc_termux/README.txt

 use the commands setupclang setupclang and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+14/08/2018

+julia updated to 1.0.0
+installing packages that link to libs is a bit tricky and requires wiriting deps.jl yourself so they point to installed termux libs.
+Even if you can compile the libs using julia, without setting LD_LIBRARY_PATH to where julia installed the libs it won't use them causing error.

 30/07/2018
 fixed a few annoyances with gcc-8
 Oz now becomes Os automatically